Guided Walking Tours

 Room 118

 Immediately east of the Great Hall is Room 118.
 Room 118 was the original Men’s Lounge when Purdue Memorial Union opened in 1924, and curiously it is located just below the original Women’s Lounge.
 It features a warm fireplace and is another very popular, quiet study space.
-However, it is also used for catered breakfasts, lunches and dinners, and as a pre-function space for large events in the Ballrooms.
+However, it is also used for catered breakfasts, lunches and dinners, and as a pre-function space for large events in the Ballrooms and as an overflow for Union Club Hotel’s restaurant, 8Eleven.

 East and West Main Lounges